nataliachelmecki/G11_BrickBreaker/README.md

 t - Song 2

   Also, sound effects may be triggered by changing the code (and were not included as bluetooth commands because a user shouldn't be able to spam sound effects in the game).
-To hear a sound effect change play_sound variable to 1, and optionally the variable _____ to 1 to hear it loop.
+To hear a sound effect change play_sound variable to 1.

 ## Repo
 /doc - Contains the report, along with the presentation showed at the final demo.